-Engaged tax specialists to technically assess the management's positions on tax disputes.
+- · Engaged tax specialists to technically assess the management's positions on tax disputes. - · Assessed the relevant disclosures made within the financial statements to address whether they appropriately reflect the facts and circumstances of the respective tax and legal exposures as per the requirements of relevant accounting standards.

-Assessed the relevant disclosures made within the financial statements to address whether they appropriately reflect the facts and circumstances of the respective tax and legal exposures as per the requirements of relevant accounting standards.
-Revenue recognition (as described in Note 3.(I) (d) and 20 of the Ind AS financial statements) We have identified recognition of revenue in the Our audit procedures included the following:- appropriate period as a key audit matter, since variety of terms define when a control has been transferred to the customer.
-Additionally, restrictions had been put in place for movement of goods close to the year end due Assessed the Company's accounting policy for revenue recognition and its compliance with Ind AS 115. to the outbreak of Covid-19 pandemic.
-This gives rise Performed walkthroughs and test of controls,
+Revenue recognition (as described in Note 3.(I) (d) and 20 of the Ind AS financial statements)

+We have identified recognition of revenue in the appropriate period as a key audit matter, since variety of terms define when a control has been transferred to the customer.
+Additionally, restrictions had been put in place for movement of goods close to the year end due to the outbreak of Covid-19 pandemic.
+This gives rise to the risk that revenue may not be recognised in the correct period.